Zodiac

 How to turn this in

-We'll grade the work in your zodiac folder; no need to do anything else
+We'll grade the work in your zodiac folder.
+No need to drop a tar file.

 Tutors/Graders